A small spreading shrub to about 0.3 metres tall and up to 2 metres wide, creating a moderate low cover.

-Leaves are blue-green, mostly linear, to 6 mm long and to 1 mm wide, with a tapered tip; arranged in opposite pairs with each pair at right angles to the last and next pair (decussate).
-The ends of the branches growing upwards slightly.
+Leaves are blue-green, simple, mostly linear, to 6 mm long and to 1 mm wide, with a tapered tip; arranged in opposite pairs with each pair at right angles to the last and next pair (decussate).
+The ends of the branches grow slightly upwards.
 The foliage is aromatic when crushed.

 The fruit is a nut, enclosed within the base of the flower (hypanthium) after flowering.